Transparency and Accountability

 A core problem with current landfill air regulations is that they are largely built around an honor system of monitoring and self-reporting.
 Landfills are typically required to measure methane levels, surface emissions, and gas system performance, and then submit that data to regulators, but the system depends heavily on self-reporting with limited real-time oversight.
 Even in relatively strong programs like California’s, regulators have acknowledged the need to improve “enforceability,” “clarity,” and “regulatory oversight” after years of implementation experience.
 In practice, this means violations can persist undetected or unaddressed for long periods, especially when monitoring is infrequent, incomplete, or conducted under favorable conditions that mask emissions.
 Without continuous oversight or independent verification, operators face little immediate pressure to fix problems quickly.

 Landfill operators generate large volumes of data about problem spots at their landfill, emissions, monitoring results, system performance, and compliance status.
 The landfill has critical information that directly speaks to toxic pollution and risks to nearby communities.
 Yet in most states, this information is not publicly available.
 It remains buried in reports submitted to regulators, accessible only through formal public records requests.
-Even in the very few states that do provide some information online, like Colorado, it is provided in an arcane and hard-to-find way, as seen in the examples below.
+Even in the very few states that do provide some information online, like Colorado, it is provided in an arcane and hard-to-find way, as seen in the examples below provided by GreenLatinos.

 When information is submitted to regulators but not made publicly accessible, affected communities are left in the dark about conditions that may influence their health and quality of life.
 Transparency ensures that communities, local governments, and other stakeholders can understand what is happening at facilities that operate in close proximity to homes, schools, and workplaces.

 Worse, most state regulators do not have the staff capacity or tools to meaningfully enforce regulations.
-For example, in Illinois, the state Environmental Protection Agency is responsible for enforcing the Clean Air Act regulations, and receives reports from the landfills that must comply with those regulations.
+For example, in Illinois, the Illinois Environmental Protection Agency is responsible for enforcing the Clean Air Act regulations, and receives reports from the landfills that must comply with those regulations.
 But it does not have the capacity to conduct inspections, like the U.S. EPA, or conduct independent surface emissions monitoring.
 Instead, it is solely reliant on the information that is provided to them by the landfill operator.
 If the landfill operator misses leaks, system failures, and fire risks, they could turn into prolonged emissions, emergencies, or community harm.

 The Solution